CPS630W24-Group8/TMUClassifieds/README.md

 ## How to run client

 1. Open a terminal and navigate the client directory `(.../TMUClassifieds/tmuclassifieds-client)`.
+2. Run `npm install`.
-2. Run `npm start`.
+3. Run `npm start`.
-3. Should see a message `Compiled successfully`.
+4. Should see a message `Compiled successfully`.
-4. On your web browser, go to <http://localhost:3000/>, should see the landing page.
+5. On your web browser, go to <http://localhost:3000/>, should see the landing page.